 Businesses have been creating new capabilities to advance efficiencies and experiences for years.
 Most of the time, such changes take months or even years to implement.
 In the wake of COVID-19, organizations have had to respond to pressing needs much faster.
 Practicing agile customer experience, (whether or not companies realize they’ve been doing this), has saved many organizations from critical business loss.

 The ability to adapt faster, evolve work methodologies and upgrade processes isn’t an option anymore: it’s an absolute necessity.
-So how can you start practicing CX agility in your industry?
+So how can you start cultivating an agile customer experience in your industry?

 Know there is nothing certain but the uncertain

 Whether today’s reality is a temporary or a permanent one, all industries have become painfully aware that they need to be prepared for anything and everything.
 The companies that were able to most gracefully bounce back from the crisis were those who could execute new plans and strategies with confidence and timeliness.
 Agile customer experience cannot be delivered without strong leadership and thoughtful planning.
 Lack of direction, not lack of time, is the real problem.
 We all, after all, have 24-hour days.

 Deliver value to customers in an efficient way